If you are using Raspberry Pi OS, Buster is the currently supported version.

 node-red-log- this displays the log output of the service

-You can also start the Node-RED service on the Raspbian Desktop by selecting
+You can also start the Node-RED service on the Raspberry Pi OS Desktop by selecting

 Menu -> Programming -> Node-RED menu option.

-If you want Node-RED to run when the Pi is turned on, you can enable the service to autostart by running the command:
+If you want Node-RED to run when the Pi is turned on, or re-booted, you can enable the service to autostart by running the command:

 sudo systemctl enable nodered.service